Where To Watch Ballet in London

 The Peacock Theatre is said to be haunted by the ghosts of two dolphins, who were kept in tanks beneath the stage for their (clearly necessary) appearance in ‘The Great International Nude Show’.
-But when its halls aren’t echoing with “spectral squeaking”, it acts as the more central offshoot of Sadler’s Wells.
+But when its halls aren’t echoing with – and we quote – “spectral squeaking”, it acts as the more central offshoot of Sadler’s Wells.
 This means that the shows here tend to be more pizzazzy and universally appealing than boundary-pushing stuff you’ll find over in Clerkenwell, and they’re also less frequent since the theatre doubles as a lecture hall for LSE.

 Address: Peacock Theatre, Portugal Street, WC2A 2HT | BOOK TICKETS